 The book tells the story of an impoverished family struggling through the early years of industrialization.
 It was published separately in the United States and England.
 The author, Emily Steel Elliot (1836 – 1897), was a native of England, so it is most likely the location she envisioned to guide her descriptive depictions.
 Emily Elliot had written several other inspirational books but was better known as a composer of religious hymns.
 The story she tells is as seen through the eyes of two children, Stevie and Rachel.
 It is mainly about how emotionally burdensome their youth was during Victorian times and how faith in Christianity provided comfort and direction during the many hardships.
 The miseries include the early death of the children’s mother, their father’s wretched descent into alcoholism, and their forced work as child laborers in a textile mill.
 At the mill, Stevie suffered an injury crippling him for the remainder of a now much-shortened life.

 When reaching a clearing where they could comfortably circle the principal, Mr. Vaughn revealed that the box contained a microscope.
 All present would be able to look through the instrument and see how its powers could reveal nature’s secrets.
 Mr. Vaughn set up the microscope on a tree stump, and they saw, one at a time, the magnified wing from a fly, a spider’s foot, and the brilliant colors of a beetle’s back.
 Then came the big surprise.
 Mr. Vaughn held up a microscope slide for all to see, and then he passed it around.
 As each student closely examined it, he asked what they were able to make out.
 All agreed that there was nothing visible other than a tiny dot, like a grain of pepper or sand.
 Mr. Vaughn placed the slide under the microscope, focused the instrument carefully, and let all take a look.
-Everyone was amazed to see that Lord’s Prayer, in its entirety, was written within what appeared to be a minuscule speck to the unaided eye.
+Everyone was amazed to see that the Lord’s Prayer, in its entirety, was written within what appeared to be a minuscule speck to the unaided eye.
 Mr. Vaughn then asked Who can tell me by what pen this came to be written in characters so small as to be completely undistinguishable (sic) to the naked eye?
 No one answered.
 He then continued

 The pen which wrote these invisible words came from heaven.
 The photograph is the writing of the sunbeam.
 No human hand could trace words and letters needing the microscope to display them; but modern discovery has shown that, by means of these rays of pencil light, the minutest and most truthful representations are executed; and remember, that the same light which was made to write these words is that light by acting on different lenses, enables our eyes to discern them in all their distinctness and beauty.

 A Trip to Weldon Woods exemplifies how ecclesiastical writing about a natural history topic differs from the Religious Tract Society’s scientific publications.
-Both books are from the same period by English writers. in England during the same period. (see Wright 1895) Ecclesiastically sponsored English publications interwove supernatural creation and intervention throughout the document.
+Both books are from the same period by English writers. in England during the same period. (see Wright 1895) Ecclesiastically sponsored English publications interwoven supernatural creation and intervention throughout the document.
 Religious Tract Society presented topics with unfettered objectivity.
 Statements regarding the unquestioning role a deity had in directing causations were confined to a preface or introductory paragraph.
 Otherwise, the material was presented factually.
 Emily Elliot gives a good example of this in A Trip to Weldon Woods.
 The students’ lesson about the natural world concluded by standing in the woods and reading a microdot of the Lord’s Prayer through a microscope.

 Carlton and Porter was a New York City printing and distribution company that served the Methodist Episcopal Church’s publishing needs.
 It issued the Methodist Quarterly Review and many single-topic books about the denomination’s theology, biographies of its prominent leaders, and, most notably, championing the case for emancipation.
 Between 1840 and 1870, the company shifted between several publisher names, such as T. Mason, G. Lane, and P. P. Sanford, but all books emanated from the same address, 200 Mulberry Street, NYC.
 According to an editorial in an 1867 issue of the Christian Reporter, Carlton and Porter were “no doubt the largest one (publishing house) belonging to any denomination in the world.
 The building is currently an occupied condominium.